pranjal13579/SmartHotel360-CouponManagement/README.md

 Smart Hotel Coupon web application using Spring Boot with the following options:

 - Spring JPA and MySQL for data persistence
-- Thymeleaf template for the rendering.
+- Thymeleaf template for the renderings

 To build and run the sample from a fresh clone of this repo: